codemmmmm/file_indexer_searcher/README.md

 ### Web-GUI in a container

-Run `docker run -p 127.0.0.1:8000:8000/tcp --mount type=bind,source="/var/lib/docker/volumes/files-db/_data",target="/mysite_container/data" mmdockermmmm/file_search_gui` to use my [dockerhub image](https://hub.docker.com/repository/docker/mmdockermmmm/file_search_gui).
+Run `docker run -d -p 127.0.0.1:8000:8000/tcp --mount type=bind,source="/var/lib/docker/volumes/files-db/_data",target="/mysite_container/data" mmdockermmmm/file_search_gui` to use my [dockerhub image](https://hub.docker.com/repository/docker/mmdockermmmm/file_search_gui).

+Replace the path in source="" with the directory **containing** your database.
+The path is saved in the config file `/var/lib/file_index_search/config.yaml` created during the [installation](#installation).

 Visit [localhost:8000/search](http://127.0.0.1:8000/search) in your browser to access the GUI.
 It runs as a Django development server.

-- run with -d ?
-- how to shut down the container
-- replace target with database path (link within the README?)
+To shut down the server run `docker stop container_ID` where container_ID is the string printed after using the `docker run` command.
+You can also get the container_ID by running `docker container ls`.

 - how is the pattern matched
 - what parameters can be sorted, mention copy path to clipboard